We use 50% of the plastic only once! I put together this list of products to help you reduce plastic waste while traveling.

-This kind of eco mugs is made of bamboo and rice pasta with a silicon cover to keep your favorite drink hot.
+This eco mug is made of bamboo and rice pasta with a silicon cover to keep your favorite drink hot.

 Also, when exploring a new city, travelers can order a takeaway coffee anywhere and propose their bamboo coffee mug instead of single-use plastic or paper cups.

 Bamboo coffee mugs are also great for road trips.
-For example, in less touristy areas there are not many cafes with takeaway glasses, so having an own bamboo coffee mug can solve the problem and travelers can drink their hot coffee for a long time while driving.
+For example, there are not many cafes with takeaway glasses in less touristy areas, so having their own bamboo coffee mug can solve the problem, and travelers can drink their hot coffee for a long time while driving.

 Bamboo coffee mugs are very robust and easy to store in a backpack or suitcase.
 Also, it is possible to use them to store your own cutlery in case you want to eat street food.